serban/menubar-ticker/README.md

 There are no other fancy features.

+Does not support macOS Catalina as of January 9, 2020.
+Subscribe to [Issue #3](https://github.com/serban/menubar-ticker/issues/3) for updates.

 Verified to work with the following as of July 19, 2019:

 * macOS High Sierra (10.13.6)